A dynamical characterization of universally tight lens spaces: Introduction and main results

 Note that there are no genericity assumptions on $\lambda$.
 Later we will be able to say much more about Reeb dynamics of the contact form $\lambda$ admitting an orbit $K$ with the above properties.

 Sufficiency in Theorem~\ref{main2} relies on the notion of a rational open book decomposition with disk-like pages, which we now recall.

 \begin{definition} Let $K$ be an oriented knot in $M$.
-An \textit{open book decomposition with binding $K$ and disk-like pages of order $p$} is a pair $(K,\pi)$ such that $\pi : M\setminus K \to S^1$ is a smooth fibration, and the closure of each fiber $\pi^{-1}(t)$ is the image of an oriented $p$-disk for $K$. \end{definition}
+A \it{rational} \textit{open book decomposition with binding $K$ and disk-like pages of order $p$} is a pair $(K,\pi)$ such that $\pi : M\setminus K \to S^1$ is a smooth fibration, and the closure of each fiber $\pi^{-1}(t)$ is the image of an oriented $p$-disk for $K$. \end{definition}

 As discussed in \S~\ref{sec:monodromy}, a manifold admitting such a decomposition is necessarily a lens space.
 This definition represents a special case of the rational open book decompositions introduced in~\cite{BEVHM}.
 The key step in proving sufficiency is provided by the following proposition.